lspitzley/bfor206_spring2022/labs/1-1_vm_setup.md

 There is no input for this lab.

 # Output
-To submit this lab, take a screenshot of your repository homepage.
-Make sure the README is visible.
+To submit this lab, take a screenshot of your virtual machine with the terminal running.

 The screenshot should look like this (you do not need to `echo` some text like I did):